Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

-In this section, we introduce the key ideas of the \soundness{} condition that we define formally in~\secref{sec:soundness} and under which we prove that inlining is \longsound{}. \secref{subsec:sound_inlining} describes more precisely what inlining and \longsound{} inlining mean. \secref{subsec:baseline} explains the general intuition behind our \soundness{} condition. \secref{subsec:simplified-sc} introduces a first preliminary \soundness{} condition, which is sufficient to guarantee \longsound{} inlining, but overly restrictive.
-This preliminary condition is based on the \emph{safety monotonicity} and \emph{framing} properties of separation logics, but only requires a \emph{subset} of statements to satisfy them.
-In \secref{subsec:monotonicity} and \secref{sec:overview-resource-bound}, we then describe two crucial relaxations of our preliminary \soundness{} condition, to obtain our final \soundness{} condition. \secref{subsec:monotonicity} relaxes the preliminary condition by introducing a novel property, \emph{output monotonicity}, while \secref{sec:overview-resource-bound} relaxes the preliminary condition by using the knowledge of the resources owned by the inlined program.
-Finally, \secref{subsec:partial-annotations} shows how we deal with partially-annotated programs.

-\paragraph{Loops.} For space reasons, this section and \secref{sec:soundness} focus on methods calls, but loops are handled in \appref{app:soundness} and \appref{sec:semantics_loops}, as well as in the mechanization.
-From a verification point of view, a loop $\bwhilenoinv$ corresponds to a recursive method \code{w}, with the body $\bcmd{if} (b) \; \{ s ; \code{w()} \}$.\footnote{Technically, this connection holds only if we ignore local variables.
-Taking local variables into account does not fundamentally change the approach.} A loop invariant $I$ for the loop $\bwhilenoinv$ corresponds to both the pre- and postcondition of the recursive method \code{w}.
-Unrolling $n$ loop iterations of $\bwhilenoinv$ roughly corresponds to inlining $n$ calls to method \code{w}.
+In this section, we introduce the key ideas of the semantic condition that we define formally in~\secref{sec:soundness} and under which we prove that inlining is \longsound{}. \pout{For space reasons, t}These sections focus on \pout{methods}calls, but loops are handled \pout{in \appref{app:soundness} and \appref{sec:semantics_loops}, as well as}in the \isabelle{} formalization.
+From a verification point of view, loops are analogous to recursive methods, where the loop invariant acts as both the pre- and postcondition of the method.
+Unrolling $n$ loop iterations corresponds to inlining $n$ recursive calls. \tout{calls to the method.}